person cooking at a stove

 SATAY STIR FRY

-• 2 tablespoons neutral cooking oil, such as canola, rice bran or vegetable
+• 2 tablespoons neutral cooking oil, such as canola or vegetable

 • 1 large brown onion, cut into large cubes